atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 A rapidly expanding literature combining machine learning, textual analysis, and finance to study belief formation (VanBinsbergen2023, Charles2025; Kendall2025, Bybee2025, Giglio2022, Bastianello2022, Gormsen2024; Gormsen2025, Bianchi2024, Gabaix2025, Chen2024, Chen2025, Lopez-Lira2023, Lv2024, Cohen2024, Sarkar2025, Stolborg2025).666See Kothari2016 and Giglio2025 for a more extensive review.

-Recent research has begun to use sell-side equity analyst reports as a key data source.
-DeRosa2024, Ke2024, and Bastianello2024 combine these reports with IBES forecast data to study analysts’ memory and attention, and the structure of their mental models, respectively.
+Recent work has increasingly used sell-side equity analyst reports as a primary data source.
+For example, DeRosa2024, Ke2024, and Bastianello2024 combine these reports with I/B/E/S forecast data to study different dimensions of analysts’ information processing, including memory, attention, and the structure of their mental models.

-In this paper, I instead examine equity analyst expectation-formation processes using corporate earnings calls, which allows me to measure how an exogenous source of information shapes analysts’ beliefs.
+In this paper, I take a complementary approach and examine analysts’ expectation-formation processes using corporate earnings calls, which allows me to measure how the information environment of the corporate earnings calls shapes analysts’ beliefs.

 ##### LLMs as tools for empirical social science.

 Recent work shows that large language models can reliably reproduce classic behavioral patterns, simulate experimental decision-making environments, and act as transparent proxies for human judgment (Horton2023, Hansen2024, Manning2024, Bhagwat2025, Ludwig2025, Kazinnik2025).
-They can also implement causal inference through textual interventions, emulate survey-based expectation-formation exercises, and capture heterogeneity in how different “agents” interpret the same information.
+They can also implement causal inference through textual interventions, emulate survey-based expectation-formation exercises, and capture heterogeneity in how different in-silico “agents” interpret the same information.
 Together, these findings demonstrate the potential of LLMs to complement or substitute traditional experimental and survey methods in social science research.

 ##### Financial disclosures and textual analysis.